civisanalytics/civis-python/README.rst

 ----------------------------

 After installing the Python package, you'll also have a ``civis`` command accessible from your shell.
 It surfaces a commandline interface to all of the regular Civis API endpoints, plus a few helpers.
 To get started, run ``civis --help``.
-Please see the `full documentation <https://civis-python.readthedocs.io/en/stable/cli.html>`_ for more details.
+Please see the `CLI documentation <https://civis-python.readthedocs.io/en/stable/cli.html>`_ for more details.

 Contributing